Alfriston, East Sussex

 HERITAGE HIGHLIGHTS: A plethora of historic buildings in a lovely village setting.
 14th century Clergy House demands a visit.

-The village boasts a pair of intriguing historic inns.
+The village boasts a pair of picturesque historic inns.
 The Market Cross was a famous smuggler's haunt during the 18th century, the headquarters of a gang headed by Stanton Collins.
 Author Rudyard Kipling used the exploits of Collins and his gang as inspiration for his poem, 'A Smuggler's Song'.

-The other inn is the Star Inn, an attractive building which dates to the 15th century.
-The Star was built as a stopover place for pilgrims on their way to the shrine of St Richard at Chichester.
+Another popular inn is the Star, an attractive building which may date to 1345.
+The Star (known as the Star of Bethlehem until the early 16th century) was built by the monks of Battle Abbey as a stopover place for pilgrims on their way to the shrine of St Richard at Chichester.
+In the bar is a 'sanctuary post' which offered the protection of sanctuary to fugitives friom the law.

 The most famous historic building in Alfriston is probably Clergy House, a thatched, half-timbered Wealden hall house built in the 14th century.
 Clergy House was the very first property acquired by the National Trust in 1896.
 Clergy House offers a wonderful glimpse into how our ancestors lived during the medieval period, and how their houses were built.
 The house is surrounded by a traditional cottage garden.